China’s Cosmetics Market

 Source: National Bureau of Statistics of China

-2. Current structure of China’s consumer market of cosmetic products:
+The current structure of China’s consumer market of cosmetic products is as follows:

-- Make-up products: the market far from saturated, particularly for enhancement items, such as colour correcting (CC) and blemish balm (BB) cream.
-Sales of eye make-up products recorded significant growth in recent years.
+- Make-up products: this market far from saturated, particularly for enhancement items, such as colour correcting (CC) and blemish balm (BB) cream.
+Sales of eye make-up products have recorded significant growth in recent years.

 - Products for children: sales of products designed for use by children continue to soar.